ivgogo/tfg/README.md

 ```

 ## Usage
-Training commands of the best models.
-Training time for the models ranges from x to y hours.
+Training commands of the best model.
+Training time for the models ranges from 2 to 24 hours, depending on the GPU you use.

-After training, models will be saved in `./weights/` and training logs will be saved in `./logs`
+After training, the model will be saved in model path established in the configuration.
+If you do not want or can not use WandB, the training logs will appear in the terminal through the training session.
+You can use as well the nohup command with a `.out` file.
 ```
 python train.py ....
 ```

 You can make predictions on a test set.
-In case you test with ISIC 2020 test data a submission in order to check test accuracy will be saved in `./submissions/`
+Same as before, the logs will appear in the terminal if you do not use the nohup command with a `.out` file.
 ```
 python predict.py ....
 ```

+In case you do not want to train a model the best model with and without metadata are on the `./models/` folder of this repo.

 ## Link to the thesis
-Link to the Bachelor's thesis (TFG): soon
+Link to the Bachelor's thesis (TFG): soon...